 Our Anti-Slavery and Anti-Human Trafficking Policy is also communicated regularly throughout our organisation.
-It is reviewed annually and requires approval from the Saga plc Board on an annual basis although our policy approval processes are currently being reviewed.
+It is reviewed annually and also requires approval from the Saga plc Board every three years in line with Saga's corporate governance procedures save that any material changes to the Policy before then must be pre-approved by the Saga plc Board.

 Our policies are used as the basis for our employees to be able to detect and prevent acts of modern slavery.
-These policies also form part of our corporate induction process for new employees and are available on our intranet 'Workplace'.
+These policies are available for our colleagues to access at any time through our intranet 'Workplace'.